omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 projectname (A)::  sanitized project name in all lowercase PROJECTNAME (A)::  sanitized project name in all uppercase

-sanitization means making the name suitable as a NED or C/C++ identifier (spaces, punctuation and other unfit chars replaced with underscore, etc.)
+Sanitization means making the name suitable as a NED or C/C++ identifier (spaces, punctuation and other unfit chars replaced with underscore, etc.)

 ==== C++ project control